Manu10744/esp32-edge-energy-measurement/README.md

 - [x] Write custom prometheus exporter for the power measurements so prometheus is able to poll the data - use sample data until later
 - [x] Test custom prometheus exporter in test k8s
 - [x] Adjust code in powermeasurement component to measure power consumption of multiple devices (multiple channels)
-- [ ] Adjust code to make it possible to use more than 1x INA3221 (-> project configuration).
-- [x] Make UDP client send a certain channel ID to demand the power measurements for it instead of hardcoding channel 3
+- [x] Make `powermeasurement-udp-client` send a certain channel ID to demand the power measurements for it instead of hardcoding channel 3
-- [x] Adjust code in UDP server to send the correct power measurements to multiple connected clients / devices
+- [x] Adjust code in ESP32 powermeasurement server to send the correct power measurements to multiple connected clients / devices
 - [x] Expand the hardware setup to 1x Jetson Nano + 1x ESP32 and make sure it works
-- [x] Make prometheus exporter expose the real power measurement data instead of fake data -> start with 2 simple metrics:
+- [x] Make `prometheus-power-exporter` expose the real power measurement data instead of fake data -> start with 2 simple metrics:
   - Metric 1: total energy consumption (= counter)
   - Metric 2: electrical current (= gauge)
 - [x] Transform power consumption / eletrical current metric to base unit ampere-seconds / ampere